GercRUS/tv/README.md

   # Tiny IPTV
 A minimalist, simple IPTV player for Android tablets, compatible with older devices and processors.
 An extremely simple interface and features transform your tablet into a TV.
+The image fills the entire screen, no black bars at the top or bottom, optimized for 16:10 screens.
 When you open the app, the last viewed channel from the m3u playlist is launched.
 The playlist can be loaded in three ways (click the wrench icon to open the pop-up menu):
 - Link to an m3u file from the internet